SimonUlu/thesis-boutique-shop/custom-docs/monitoring/prometheus/prometheus-config.md

-10 Create the service by using the prior created file
+## 10. Create the service by using the prior created file

 ```sh
 kubectl create -f prometheus-service.yaml --namespace=monitoring
 ```

-11. Get external ip address
+## 11. Get external ip address

 ```sh
 kubectl get services -n monitoring
 ```

-12. Add prometheus service so grafana can access the data that is submitted (port binding alone is not enough)
+## 12. Add prometheus service so grafana can access the data that is submitted (port binding alone is not enough)

-13. Now you only have one slight problem:
+## 13. Now you only have one slight problem:

 Kube state metrics target will be down.
 Check with visiting the url you binded your prometheus server to and then go to status->targets.
 This is due to it not being configured.
 Kube state metrics target is important for generating metrics such as cpu-usage and memory-usage or pod restart count.
-For further instance follow the docs under kube-state-metrics-config
+For further instance follow the docs under [Kube State Metrics Config](prometheus-kube-state-metrics.md)